js-joda/js-joda/README.md

 ## Introduction

-**JS-Joda-Time is a project that wants to bring joda time library to the javascript world.
+**js-joda is a project that wants to bring joda time library to the javascript world.
 The Project is in a very early state.
 Be aware that the most of the things written here are not ready yet**

-JS-Joda-Time, a port of the Joda-Time immutable data and time library to javascript.
+js-joda, a port of the Joda-Time immutable data and time library to javascript.
 It provides a simple and clean API based on the ISO8601 calendar.
 Joda-Time is the de facto standard date and time library for Java.
 From Java SE 8 it is part of the jdk at java.time (JSR-310).